troyhacks/MoonLight/docs/system/update.md

 Select one of the releases to install.
 In general it is advised to install the most recent version.

+Firmware can also be uploaded manually.
+Select choose file, Press Upload if asked for Are you sure you want to overwrite the existing firmware with a new one?.
+Wait until the connection gets lost and is re-established.
+Then the new firmare is installed.

 ## Technical

 ### Server